 - Teacher recommendations (start early – for your teacher’s sake)

 - SSAT (Secondary School Admission Test, similar concept to the SAT, see www.ssat.org)

 - Shadow day: the 5th grader “shadows” a 6th grader as an opportunity for the applicant to evaluate the school and vice versa

 - Proficiency tests if the child is seeking advanced placement in language or other subjects

-Following are examples of some Portland-area middle schools that may offer advanced language options for TIS graduates.
+Following are examples of some Portland-area middle schools that may offer advanced language options for ISP graduates.
 Please contact the schools directly for their most current information.
 They are listed in alphabetical order.